maxi07/bambu-mqtt-pico/README.md

 > The printer password resets automatically after restarting the printer.
 You can change the password by opening the picos webinterface on its ip-address (port 80)

 Other optioanl features, such as brightness can be configured via the `config.json` file.

-> [!NOTE]
-> Only LAN mode can be either turned on or off and is not necessary.